harisankar-krishna-swamy/django_hmac_authentication/README.md

 * `HMAC_CACHE_ALIAS` Alias of a cache backend in Django's `CACHES` settings.
 When set, the cache specified by the alias is used to cache hmac keys.
 Example: `hmac_cache`.
 Default: None (i.e caching disabled)
+* `HMAC_KILL_SWITCH` If set, enables checking cache to force-reject requests for certain keys.
+   The cache specified by `HMAC_CACHE_ALIAS` is used.
+   > Note: The hmac keys in this package can be disabled and enabled using the admin interface (through db).
+This switch
+     helps when that option cannot be availed.
+See `example_project/scripts/out_of_band_hmac_kill_switch.py` for a sample out-of-band program that demonstrates using the switch and the cache key format.

 Example
 ```python